Take a 1-min quiz to get a personalized workout plan Male Female

 Technique Matters

 • Breathe rhythmically.
-Exhale while under water and inhale when your head is above the water.
+Exhale while underwater and inhale when your head is above the water.
 Avoid holding your breath.

-Hydrate And Fuel Right
+Hydrate and Fuel Right

-Invest In The Right Swim Gear
+Invest in the Right Swim Gear

 Have Fun